Our Verdict

 Should You Buy the NRS Paddle Wetshoe?

 As a dedicated paddling bootie, the NRS Paddle Wetshoe is a great option, with its superb warmth, glove-like fit, and flexibility.
-While this isn't a great shoe for using on land, we think they are pretty impressive out on the water.
+While this isn't a great shoe for use on land, we think they are pretty impressive out on the water.
 These shoes have a simple, clean, and efficient design with high-quality neoprene and sticky rubber.
-If you're looking for a shoe to be used primarily on the water, these are very hard to beat both from a performance and price perspective.
-However, if you're expecting a lot of use out of the water, you can probably get a better value with a more versatile water shoe.
+If you're looking for a shoe to be used primarily on the water, these are very hard to beat, both from a performance and price perspective.
+However, if you're expecting a lot of mixed use, you can probably get a better value with a more versatile water shoe.

 What Other Water Shoes Should You Consider?